-The READ ELECTRONIC SIGNATURE command is entered by driving chip select (S#) LOW, followed by the command code and three dummy bytes on serial data input (DQ0).
-Each bit is latched in on the rising edge of serial clock C. The 8-bit electronic signature is shifted out on serial data output DQ1 on the falling edge of C; S# must be driven LOW the entire duration of the sequence for the electronic signature to be read.
-However, driving S# HIGH after the command code, but before the entire 8-bit electronic signature has been output for the first time, still ensures that the device is put into STANDBY mode.
+Each command is executed by first driving S LOW to select the device.
+The command code is followed by 3 dummy bytes, each bit being latched-in on DQ0 during the rising edge of C. Then, the 8-bit electronic signature, stored in the memory, is shifted out on DQ1, each bit being shifted out during the falling edge of C.

+S must be driven LOW the entire duration of the sequence for the electronic signature to be read.
+However, driving S# HIGH after the command code, but before the entire 8-bit electronic signature has been output for the first time, still ensures that the device is put into standby mode.